 The recurring pain points reveal companies struggling with legacy modernization and scale.
 Organizations seek to build "secure, scalable, and standards-based interoperability" and create "seamless, world-class digital experience" for customers.
 Multiple postings emphasize the need to "accelerate customer integrations" and enable "self-service developer" capabilities.
 Companies want to "modernize legacy systems" while ensuring "high availability and performance" at enterprise scale.
 The focus on API security, governance, and observability appears consistently across financial services, healthcare, and technology sectors.

-👥 What types of companies is most likely to use AWS API Gateway?
+👥 What types of companies use AWS API Gateway?

 Company Characteristics